 That’s it!
 The doctor will review the recovery instructions with you and give you a cup for the semen sample that you’ll need to provide in a few weeks.
-Then he’ll leave you alone to put on a jock strap and your pants.
+Then he’ll leave you alone to put on a jock strap or tight-fitting underwear and your pants.
 Most Urology San Antonio urologists allow you to drive yourself home.
 Others require that a spouse or a friend drive you, just in case you encounter car trouble or other unexpected issues on the way home.

 A vasectomy reversal isn’t a myth.
 In fact, Urology San Antonio offers vasectomy reversals.
 They can cost anywhere from $5,000 -$10,000 and there’s no guarantee a reversal will be successful.
 You should make the decision to have a vasectomy knowing it’s intended to be a permanent procedure.